Integrability of boundary Liouville conformal field theory: Introduction and main results

 \end{conjecture}

 These formulas as well as the modified condition \eqref{general_sigma} can be reduced to the case of the present paper by taking in a suitable way the limit $\mu \rightarrow 0 $.
-In upcoming works with M. Ang and X. Sun we will prove these two conjectures as well as the generalization of the formulas for $\overline{G}$ and $\overline{H}$.
-One novelty is that in our work in preparation \cite{ARS} we will prove Conjecture \ref{conj1} by using the Schramm-Loewner evolution (SLE) curve, the conformal welding procedure and the framework of the mating of trees \cite{Mating}.
-In another work we will then extend the methods of the current paper to solve $R$, $G$, and $H$ in the most general case.
+In the recent papers \cite{ARS} and \cite{ARSZ}, both Conjecture \ref{conj1} and \ref{conj2} have now been verified.
+As explained in Section \ref{sec:sle}, the proof of \cite{ARS} uses the conformal welding of SLE curves and quantum surfaces, but requires in one step our formula \eqref{main_th2_R}.
+In the work \cite{ARSZ} with M. Ang and X. Sun, we have proven Conjecture \ref{conj2} as well as the generalization of the formulas for $H$ and $G$ using again a blend of the method of the present paper combined with conformal welding of quantum surfaces.